No 'Plan B' for Greece in debt talks, top EU official says

 "If you work on a 'Plan B', you basically have given up 'Plan A'," he said, adding that all parties involved should do everything to conclude the negotiations with Greece successfully.

-Greece's leftist-led government, elected earlier this year on promises to end austerity policies, has dragged its feet on implementing unpopular reforms promised by a previous government under the country's EU/IMF bailout program.
+Greece's leftist-led government, elected earlier this year on promises to end austerity policies, has dragged its feet on implementing unpopular reforms promised by a previous government under the country's EU/IMF bailout programme.

 The country faces the risk of defaulting on debt repayments and being forced out of the euro zone, but negotiations have moved so slowly that the lenders have ruled out an agreement at next Monday's meeting of euro zone finance ministers.